onestardao/WFGY/Polaris/experiments/README.md

 It is closer to:

-Turn common model failure paths into a test field, then check whether Polaris can reduce those failures.
+Turn common model failure paths into a test field, then check whether Polaris Protocol can reduce those failures.

 </details>

 <details>
 <summary>Q4.
 Did you leak answers or contaminate the tasks?</summary>

 The public packages do not only publish total scores.
-They also include leakage checks, raw outputs, normalized results, and audit records.
+They also include leakage checks, raw outputs, normalized results, audit records, and MVP Colab companion notebooks.

 This does not mean future experiments can never make mistakes.